jhherre3/FPGA-DE10Lite-Archive/ProjectExamples/LED-Wave/Readme.md

 ## 🔧 Project Overview

 This FPGA project showcases a dynamic LED wave pattern on the DE10-Lite development board using **pure Verilog HDL**, without any external components.
 The design demonstrates how to manipulate digital outputs (LEDs) using onboard inputs (switches) and a clock-driven finite state machine.
+Refer to Test_.zip file

 The system lights up one LED at a time in a wave-like sequence.
 The user can toggle a hardware switch (`SW[0]`) to reverse the wave direction in real time, allowing bidirectional movement across the 10 red LEDs.